Package design not only enhances the aesthetics and appearance of your product but also helps influence the purchase decision of your customers.

 First impressions are the best impressions.
 To create spectacular designs that awe your clients, you need to remember a few points that'll help you present your product well.

 - Leave enough space, so your design doesn’t look cluttered.

 Now that we've looked at what you should do to nail your product presentation, let's take a look at the best graphic design software.

 Here’s a list of the best tools graphic designers can use to create their packaging design and manage files easily.

-Artwork Flow is an artwork management and creative collaboration tool that helps you collaborate better with your clients, especially if you're designing creatives for industries that are bound by compliance and regulatory issues.
+Artwork Flow is an artwork management and Workflow management software that helps you collaborate better with your clients, especially if you're designing creatives for industries that are bound by compliance and regulatory issues.
 It streamlines the artwork creation and packaging management process with an effective Label Management software.